Company

 What does GearVetted do?

-GearVetted exists to make spec sheets useful.
-Each finder starts with a real buying question, then scores the relevant products from 0-100 against the attributes that matter for that use case, and shows the ranked picks, the weights behind the score, the closest alternatives, and one honest drawback for every pick.
+The boats & water, sports & training, and yard games finders take the attributes that matter for a cornhole board or a compound bow, score the field 0-100, and surface the ranked picks with the weighting, the closest alternatives, and one honest drawback per pick.
 A score of 0/100 means no match for your inputs; 100/100 means the best available fit.
 The number is repeatable: the same inputs always produce the same ranking, because it is computed from the visible specs, not from opinion.

 How are recommendations built?

-Every score traces back to a source you can check.
-The source hierarchy starts with specifications published on the brand's own site or in the product manual, then standards records, then non-Amazon retail specification tables where those include measured dimensions or tested ratings, then named outside measurement sources where comparable data is published and the methodology is disclosed.
-Each attribute carries a published weight, so you can see exactly why one product outranks another.
+A cornhole board's rank and a compound bow's rank both trace to a checkable source.
+A boats & water, sports & training, and yard games score reads the manufacturer's published cornhole board specs and manual first, then standards records, then non-Amazon retail tables with measured compound bow dimensions or tested ratings, then a named outside source where comparable and documented — never marketing or retailer copy unless a published spec or standards record supports it.
+Published weights on each attribute show precisely why one boats & water, sports & training, and yard games product leads another.
 Product rows are refreshed on a regular review cycle and sooner when a model changes or a reader reports an error.
 The methodology page details the source hierarchy and weights, and the Editorial standards describe how scores are reviewed and corrected.

-Manufacturer and retailer data are commercial source inputs: marketing claims and retailer copy are excluded unless a published specification, manual, standards record, or allowed source record supports them.
+Manufacturer and retailer figures are commercial boats & water, sports & training, and yard games inputs: marketing and retailer copy stay out of a score unless a published spec, manual, or standards record backs them.

 What does GearVetted not do?